mcmatan/Viz/README.md

 ```
 /iOS/VizTest
 ```
-5. open VizTest.xcworkspace
+5. Open VizTest.xcworkspace

-6. run app, you are good to go!
+6. Run app, you are good to go!